-On December 6, 2019, the UARB approved NSPI's three-year Fuel Stability Plan which results in an average annual overall rate increase of 1.5 per cent to recover Fuel Costs for the period of 2020 through 2022.
-Differences between actual Fuel Costs and fuel revenues recovered from customers during 2020 to 2022 will be recovered or returned to customers after 2022, as required under NSPI's Fuel Stability Plan.
-The decision further directed that annual excess non-fuel revenues above NSPI's approved range of ROE are to be applied to the FAM.
+NSPI is currently operating under a three-year fuel stability plan which results in an average annual overall rate increase of 1.5 per cent to recover fuel costs for the period of 2020 through 2022.
+Differences between actual fuel costs and fuel revenues recovered from customers during 2020 to 2022 will be recovered or returned to customers after 2022, as required under NSPI's fuel stability plan.
+The UARB's decision to approve NSPI's fuel stability plan directed that annual non-fuel revenues above NSPI's approved range of ROE are to be applied to the FAM.